• Skip to primary navigation

 Sally Cameron

 Bright orange with a smoky, creamy taste, this roasted red bell pepper hummus goes together in minutes with a food processor.
 Serve with cool cucumber slices and raw veggies, brown rice crackers or whole wheat pita wedges.
-It will last 5 days in the refrigerator.
-For vegans, substitute nutritional yeast for the Parmesan.
+It lasts 5 days in the refrigerator.
+Doubles easily for a crowd.

 5 from 1 vote